 - Anthony La Penna as Kurt.
 Bill’s lab assistant.
 He’s pretty much forced to work for Bill … If he ever wants his arm repaired and/or replaced.
 Although multiple transplants have failed so far.
 A weak-willed character.
 Jan mocks him, Bill looks down on him, and the monster kills him.

 - Adele Lamont as Doris Powell.
 A former girlfriend of Bill’s, with a scarred face.
 A beautiful figure, which is all Bill cares about.
 He fools her to come to his house, planning to decapitate her and transplant Jan’s head onto her torso.
 Over Jan’s protests.

 - Bonnie Sharie as blonde stripper.
 An earlier possible victim of Bill’s.

 - Paula Maurice as brunette stripper.
 Yet another possible victim.
 The two get into a cat fight, and Bill slips away.

 - Bruce Brighton as Dr. Cortner.
 An older, likeable surgeon.
 A man of ethics.
-It’s hard to believe that Bill’s his father, frankly.
+It’s hard to believe that Bill’s his son, frankly.

 Editorial review of The Brain That Wouldn’t Die courtesy of Amazon.com